 The Murder of Juan "Alessandro" Diego (Vimeo Version)

-The Killing of Juan Diego: From Murder to Mythology by Phil Brigandi and John W. Robinson (The best article about history of this event from The Journal of San Diego History)
+The Killing of Juan Diego: From Murder to Mythology by Phil Brigandi and John W. Robinson (The best article about the history of this event from The Journal of San Diego History)